AstraDraw/astradraw-app/PRESENTATION_MODE.md

 - English (`en.json`)
 - Russian (`ru-RU.json`) - Uses "фреймы" (frames) not "рамки" (borders)

+## Known Issues

+### Scroll on Slide Previews
+Mouse wheel scrolling may not work when cursor is directly over slide preview images.

+**Workaround**: Scroll when cursor is between slides or use the scrollbar.

+**Root Cause**: The Excalidraw canvas captures wheel events for zooming.
+When the mouse is over a slide preview element, the wheel event propagates to the canvas instead of scrolling the sidebar.

+**Approaches Tried (not working)**:
+1. `onWheel={(e) => e.stopPropagation()}` on the slides container - doesn't prevent canvas from capturing
+2. `onWheel={(e) => e.stopPropagation()}` on the main presentation-panel div - same issue
+3. Changed slide content from `<button>` to `<div role="button">` - no effect on wheel events
+4. CSS `overscroll-behavior: contain` on slides container - doesn't help with event capture
+5. CSS `overflow: hidden` on main panel - no effect
+6. CSS `pointer-events: auto` on all children - no effect

+**Potential Solutions to Try**:
+- Capture wheel events at the sidebar level in the Excalidraw package
+- Prevent canvas wheel handler from firing when mouse is over sidebar
+- Use a portal to render slide previews outside the canvas event scope

+### Toggle Button Close
+The footer toggle button may not properly close the sidebar in some cases.

+**Workaround**: Use the X button in the sidebar header to close.

+**Root Cause**: The `updateScene({ appState: { openSidebar: null } })` API call doesn't seem to properly update the sidebar state, while the internal `setAppState({ openSidebar: null })` used by the X button works.

+**Approaches Tried (not working)**:
+1. `excalidrawAPI.toggleSidebar({ name: "default", tab: "presentation" })` - only opens, doesn't close when already open
+2. `excalidrawAPI.toggleSidebar({ name: "default", force: false })` - doesn't close
+3. Checking `appState.openSidebar?.tab === "presentation"` and conditionally closing - state detection works but close doesn't
+4. `excalidrawAPI.updateScene({ appState: { openSidebar: null } })` - doesn't close the sidebar
+5. Checking `appState.openSidebar?.name === "default"` and calling updateScene with null - same issue

+**Potential Solutions to Try**:
+- Access internal `setAppState` function (not exposed in public API)
+- Dispatch a custom event that the sidebar listens to
+- Modify the Excalidraw package to expose `setAppState` or a dedicated close method
+- Use React context to access the internal state setter

 ## Future Improvements

 Potential enhancements for future versions:
+- [ ] Fix scroll capture on slide previews
+- [ ] Fix toggle button close behavior
 - [ ] Preset frame sizes (16:9, 4:3, mobile, etc.) like Figma
 - [ ] Speaker notes
 - [ ] Slide transitions/animations